 Ditch your vitamin C serum

 Well, not entirely.
 If you have sensitive skin, though, you might want to rethink your daily dose of vitamin C. The benefits are great: experts everywhere love vitamin C serums for protecting skin against pollution and making it brighter and more even in tone.
 But if your vitamin C tingles or stings on application (which is actually pretty common), you're using the wrong type.
-"Sensitive skin is at risk of reacting to anything with ascorbic acid in it," said Dr Sturnham, which is basically the more technical name for a very popular form of vitamin C used in many skincare products.
+"Sensitive skin is at risk of reacting to anything with ascorbic acid in it," says Dr Sturnham, which is basically the more technical name for a very popular form of vitamin C used in many skincare products.
 If you want to use a vitamin C serum, Dr Sturnham suggests looking for ascorbyl glucoside on the ingredients list instead.
-"This might be a better option," she said.
+"This might be a better option," she says.
 "It's the only version of vitamin C which is converted into ascorbic acid in the skin, so you get all the ascorbic acid benefits without the reaction."

-R29 rates The Ordinary's Ascorbyl Glucoside Solution 12%, £8.90, NIP+FAB Vitamin C Fix Concentrate Extreme 3%, £24.95, or The Inkey List's 15% Vitamin C and EGF Serum, £14.99, after cleansing and before moisturiser in the morning.
+R29 rates The Ordinary's Ascorbyl Glucoside Solution 12%, £12.70, NIP+FAB Vitamin C Fix Concentrate Extreme 3%, £25, or The Inkey List's 15% Vitamin C and EGF Serum, £15.99, after cleansing and before moisturiser in the morning.